tfasoft/blog-api/README.md

-# Telegram Factor Authentication Blog - Back-End
+# TFA Blog - Back-End

+> This repository is archived.
+We moved blog API to our main API service.

+---

 **TFA Blog** is a **MERN** application.
 This is the Back-End part of it.